Utimaco

+Utimaco is a German technology company based in Aachen.

 History

-Early years
+1983–1998: Early history

-In mid-1983, Horst Görtz acquired the computer centre company Utilisation des Machines Comptables, and renamed it uti-maco software GmbH (an abbreviation of the original name).
+In 1983, Horst Görtz acquired the computer centre company Utilisation des Machines Comptables, and renamed it uti-maco software GmbH (an abbreviation of the original name).

-In 1990, the company moved from Frankfurt to Oberursel.
+In 1990, Utimaco moved from Frankfurt to Oberursel.
 One year later, Utimaco established its first subsidiary in the USA.
 In 1994, the company merged with the Austrian Safeware Ges.mbH in Linz and subsequently changed from a private company (GmbH) to a joint-stock corporation, the Utimaco Safeware AG.

 Later that year, Utimaco took over the Dutch distributor D&R, which had been Utimaco's sales partner since 1988, and continued after the acquisition as a wholly owned subsidiary under the name Utimaco Safeware BV.
 Until 1998, further subsidiaries were founded in Austria and Belgium, France, Switzerland, United Kingdom, Norway, as well as in Sweden and Finland, and the US company Mergent International was acquired.

-IPO and acquisition through Sophos
+1999–2010: IPO and acquisition through Sophos

 Utimaco made its IPO in February 1999 as Utimaco Safeware AG at Neuer Markt, a segment of Deutsche Börse.
 Later that year, Utimaco took over the operating business of Kryptokom GmbH in Aachen.

 In 2000, Utimaco introduced a card reader for online payments.
 In the same year, ACG and Utimaco founded the joint venture Omnikey AG.
 By 2000, the company's SafeGuard Easy software was used by companies and authorities like the Federal Bureau of Investigation (FBI), Deutsche Post AG and the Canada Customs and Revenue Agency, amongst others.

 In 2001, Utimaco entered a partnership with Precise Biometrics, a European company in the field of biometrics.
 In 2002, the company was restructured.
 The business units Personal Device Security (PDS), Digital Transaction Security (DTS) and the system house for customer-specific security services — the core of former Kryptokom — were retained.
 The two business units Network Security and Security Modules were discontinued.

 In 2008, Sophos announced to take over Utimaco through a voluntary public tender offering.
 By 2009, Sophos had acquired 92% of Utimaco's shares and subsequently established a profit and loss transfer and domination agreement.
 In 2012, Sophos conducted squeeze-out proceedings against the minority shareholders of Utimaco and delisted the company from the stock market.
 In the same year, the annual general meeting amended the Articles of Association and transferred the registered headquarters from Oberursel to Aachen.